Fireblocks Integration

 Fireblocks is a platform that companies use to safely store and move digital assets.
 Fireblocks integration enables its clients to use Sumsub as their Travel Rule Provider (TRP) under the Fireblocks Travel Rule Link (TRLink) framework.

-By integrating Fireblocks with Sumsub, you will be able to:
+By integrating Fireblocks with Sumsub, you can:

 • Ensure Personally Identifiable Information (PII) is encrypted end-to-end.